 Exercises: Even though the exercises in the script are not mandatory we strongly advise you to use them as an opportunity to check your knowledge and to prepare for the final exam.

 Assignments: With the assignments you will learn how to apply the knowledge learned during the course.
 It is important that you take time to read the necessary material and to solve the assignment.

 Networking Opportunities: Use the forum to introduce yourself your peers and start interesting discussions.

-Unit 1: Balancing Inclusion, Integrity and Stability
+Unit 1: Aligning the Goals of Financial Inclusion, Integrity, and Stability

 This introductory session provides you a broad understanding of the designing and implementation of regulatory frameworks for financial inclusion.
 The objective of this unit is to appreciate the importance of the relationship between financial inclusion and the core mandate of financial regulators to safeguard financial stability and integrity.
 The unit shares the role of the various global standard setting bodies (SSBs) in enhancing financial inclusion.

 The unit also presents the challenges of implementing a proportionate policy and regulatory approach at the country level which achieves an effective balance between the three pillars of inclusion, integrity and stability.
 Technology has great potential to positively impact financial inclusion.
 The unit discusses different kinds of RegTech and FinTech and their growth in controlled environments such as the Regulatory Sandboxes.